-As per the data available, the consumer loan portfolio has increased by 35.3% from the first half of 2018 to the second half of 2021 (please see Table 7.3.3.).
-Moreover, it has almost than tripled since second half of 2013, when the consumer loan portfolio was valued at just MEUR 133.4317.
+As per the data available, the consumer loan portfolio has increased by 71.0% from the first half of 2018 to the second half of 2022 (please see Table 7.3.3.).
+Moreover, it has more than tripled since second half of 2013, when the consumer loan portfolio was valued at just MEUR 133.4317.

-At 2021, the consumer credit sector continued to grow and the total value of consumer loan portfolio was the largest in the last seven years.
+At the second half of 2022, the consumer credit sector continued to grow and the total value of consumer loan portfolio was the largest in the last seven years.